RuiyuM/Active-OpenSet-NEAT/README.md

-﻿# Active Learning for Open-set Annotation

-The parameters I used for experiment:

-CUDA_VISIBLE_DEVICES=2,3 nohup python AL_center_temperature.py --gpu 0 --save-dir log_AL/ --weight-cent 0 --query-strategy My_Query_Strategy --init-percent 8 --known-class 20 --query-batch 1500 --seed 1 --model resnet18 --known-T 0.5 --unknown-T 0.5 --modelB-T 1 --dataset cifar100 > ./log_AL/cifar100.txt &

-CUDA_VISIBLE_DEVICES=2,3  python AL_center_temperature.py --gpu 0 --save-dir log_AL/ --weight-cent 0 --query-strategy test_query --init-percent 8 --known-class 20 --query-batch 1500 --seed 1 --model resnet18 --known-T 0.5 --unknown-T 0.5 --modelB-T 1 --dataset cifar100 --active

-CUDA_VISIBLE_DEVICES=2,3 python AL_center_temperature.py --gpu 0 --save-dir log_AL/ --weight-cent 0 --query-strategy My_Query_Strategy --init-percent 8 --known-class 20 --query-batch 1500 --seed 1 --model resnet18 --known-T 0.5 --unknown-T 0.5 --modelB-T 1 --dataset cifar100

-wormhole send
+﻿# Inconsistency-Based Data-Centric Active Open-Set Annotation An implementation of NEAT batch active learning algorithm for Open-Set Annotation.
+Details are provided in our paper[***]

 ## 1. Requirements
 ### Environments
 Currently, requires following packages.
+(We are using CUDA == 11.6, python == 3.9,
+pytorch == 1.13.0, torchvision == 0.14.0, scikit-learn == 1.2.2, matplotlib == 3.7.1, numpy == 1.23.5)

 - CUDA 10.1+
-- python == 3.7.9
+- python 3.7.9+
-- pytorch == 1.7.1
+- pytorch 1.7.1+
-- torchvision == 0.8.2
+- torchvision 0.8.2+
-- scikit-learn == 0.24.0
+- scikit-learn 0.24.0+
-- tensorboardx == 2.1
-- matplotlib  == 3.3.3
+- matplotlib 3.3.3+
-- numpy == 1.19.2
+- numpy 1.19.2+
-- scipy == 1.5.3

 ### Datasets
-For CIFAR10 and CIFAR100, we provide a function to automatically download and preprocess the data, you can also download the datasets from the link, and please download it to `~/data`.
+For CIFAR10 and CIFAR100, we provide a function to automatically download and preprocess the data, you can also download the datasets from the link, and please download it to `~/data` folder.
 * [CIFAR10](https://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz)
 * [CIFAR100](https://www.cs.toronto.edu/~kriz/cifar-100-python.tar.gz)
 * [TinyImagenet](http://cs231n.stanford.edu/tiny-imagenet-200.zip)